-- The scientific importance of the research questions, including consideration of the most relevant literature and whether the intervention being researched will result in a breast cancer prevention strategy. - The extent to which existing cohorts can be leveraged especially for Project 2. - The appropriateness and integration of the conceptual framework, research methods, and data analysis plan to the research question and aims.
+- The scientific importance of the research questions, including consideration of the most relevant literature and whether the intervention being researched will result in a breast cancer prevention strategy. - The appropriateness and integration of the conceptual framework, research methods, and data analysis plan to the research question and aims. - The strength of the research plan to analyze the effectiveness of the prevention strategy.